 First off, preheat oven to 400˚C.

 Remove crusts from bread; layer the slices on a baking sheet.
 Brush with melted butter.
 Bake for 8 minutes until toasted.
-Remove bread from oven and cool down.
+Take out the bread from oven and cool down.

 Quarter the slices and arrange in the baking dish slightly overlapping each other.